This is Chapter 3 in Financial Accounting. The chapter includes:

 Cash flow statement

 The cash flow statement is one of the basic financial statements.
-Because the cash flow statement is more complicated than the other financials, it is shown in a later lesson.
+Because the cash flow statement is more complicated than the other financials, it will be shown in a later lesson.

 At the end of the accounting period, companies make closing entries.
 The closing entries close the books on the previous period to begin another period.